A unique program in Canada

-The Community Data Consortium model has enabled the CCSD to negotiate with Statistics Canada and other data providers for the preparation and lower-cost purchase of a wide variety of data that is geographically specific for planning local programs and services, and includes a replication of income and demographic data bought in previous years.
+The Community Data Consortium model enables CDP to negotiate with Statistics Canada and other data providers for the preparation and lower-cost purchase of a wide variety of geographically specific data for planning local programs and services, and includes a replication of income and demographic data bought in previous years (see Data Purchase Schedule B).
+Tables are acquired from a variety of sources, both survey and administrative, down to the smallest scale possible.
+The Program can also acquire Statistics Canada data for custom boundaries.

 Join the Community Data Program